elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

     In order to comment on a hike a user must be signed in.
 A comment can be added on any Hike Detail page.
 The user enters their comment in a text box under the hike description and clicks on Submit.
 The comment must be approved by the admin user before it will be visible on the Hike Detail page.

-    To approve comments the admin user logs in to the admin pages, selects the comment(s) to be approved, chooses the 'Approve Comments' action from the drop-down menu and clicks 'Go'.
+    To approve comments the admin user logs in to the admin pages, opens the Comments table, selects the comment(s) to be approved, chooses the 'Approve Comments' action from the drop-down menu and clicks 'Go'.
 Alternatively, they can be approved one at a time by clicking on the comment row to open it, updating the value in the approved field and saving the update.

     All comments approved for a hike are shown on that hike's Hike Detail page in the order of newest first.